Austine9209/Weather-Data/README.md

-# Week 1 Challenge

-# Weather Data Analysis
+# Week 1 Challenge: Weather Data Analysis

 This project explores a weather dataset using Python libraries such as Pandas, NumPy, and SQLite.